Documentation

 Error pages

-There are two ways in which an error page is sent back to the client:
+There are three ways in which an error page is sent back to the client:

 • An exception is thrown from the request handler or while parsing the request.
 By default, a 500 "Internal Server Error" is returned.
 By throwing a HTTPStatusException , the status code can be customized.